AlexSzeto/ambient-coffee/plan.md

 *   [ ] **Goal 2: Implement Sound Asset Management (Sound Sources)**
     *   [ ] **Subtask 2.1: Sound Source List UI**
-        *   Create a UI to display, add, edit, and delete all available `SoundSource` objects.
+        *   Create a UI to display, add, edit, and delete all available `SoundSource` objects from the current brew file's data.
+        *   The `SoundSource` objects will be managed in the application's state and will not be stored in a separate file.
     *   [ ] **Subtask 2.2: Sound Source Editor UI**
         *   Create a form/modal for editing a `SoundSource`.
+        *   When adding a new `SoundSource`, it should be created with a blank `label`, no `clips`, and default values for all other properties.
+The editor should not open immediately.
         *   [ ] Text input for `label`.
-        *   [ ] UI to manage the `clips` array (add/remove sound files, define clip sequences).
+        *   [ ] UI to manage the `clips` array (add/remove sound files).
         *   [ ] Use Number Range Picker for `repeatCount`.
         *   [ ] Use Number Range Picker for `repeatDelay`.
         *   [ ] Use Number Range Picker for `attack`.
         *   [ ] Use Number Range Picker for `decay`.
     *   [ ] **Subtask 2.3: Audio File Management**
-        *   Implement logic for uploading, storing, and referencing user-provided audio files.
+        *   When a user wants to add a sound clip, a system file upload UI should appear, asking for a single MP3 audio file.
+        *   Once the user selects a file, it should be copied to the `public/media` folder.
+        *   The `clips` array in the `SoundSource` data object should store a relative path to the audio file (e.g., `media/sound.mp3`).

 *   [ ] **Goal 3: Design and Implement Core Channel & Track Editor**
     *   [ ] **Subtask 3.1: Channel Management**